HcKr-C47/Raptor-DDoS/SECURITY.md

 Together, we can combat malicious behaviour and ensure the continued success of our program.

 Thank you for your attention and commitment to cybersecurity.

-Sincerely,
+⚠️WE DO NOT COLLECT ANY PERSONAL DATA OR PRIVATE INFORMATION⚠️ Sincerely,

 Raptor DDoS Team